raju1g/Modeling-expected-goals-from-football-data-with-Python/README.md

 ![rawdata](Outputs/Figure_31.png)

 *Probability of scoring*: A key result that can be obtained from the previous observations is the probability of scoring goals from different locations, upon which the `xG model` is built.
 It is simply obtained by dividing the no. of goals scored in each location by the no. of shots taken from that location.
-There are some anomalous data points that are based on goals scored due to luck or player error, which are required to be ironed-out for the `xG model`.
+There are some anomalous data points that are based on goals scored due to luck or player error, which are required to be smoothed-out for the `xG model`.